 [3] Includes all roadside safety design elements in Chapters 1600, 1610, and 1620.

-[4] See Chapter 1020 for signing and Chapter 1030 for delineation

-[5] Consult the Assistant State Design Engineer (ASDE), HQ Traffic Office, and Capital Program Development and Management Office (CPDM) to determine policy requirements.
+[5] Consult HQ Traffic Office, the Assistant State Design Engineer (ASDE), and Capital Program Development and Management Office (CPDM) to determine policy requirements.

 [6] Consult the ASDE for policy requirements if the roadway channelization is changed.

-[7] See Chapter 1040

-[8] See Chapter 1050
+[9] See Section 1120.02 and include this element when this element is changed as described in 1105.02.

 Chapter 1410 High-Occupancy Vehicle Facilities